jkk/formative/README.md

 ## Developing

-This project uses [Cljx](https://github.com/lynaghk/cljx) to share and emit Clojure and ClojureScript code.
+This project uses Cljc with reader conditionals to share and emit Clojure and ClojureScript code.
 To start a REPL, run:

 ```
 $ lein repl :headless